gosub-com/Zurfur/README.md

     @b = ["A", "B", "C"]        // b is List<str>
     @c = [[1,2,3],[4,5,6]]      // c is List<List<int>>

-A field of a mutable struct can be modified, like so:
+A field of a mutable type can be modified, like so:

-    struct MyPoint { pub X int;  pub Y int; fun new(x int, y int) {todo()} }
+    type MyPoint { pub X int;  pub Y int; fun new(x int, y int) {todo()} }
     @a List<MyPoint> = [(1,2),(3,4),(5,6)]  // Use array intializer with MyPoint constructor
     a[1].Y = 12                             // Now a contains [(1,2),(3,12),(5,6)]

 #### Span

 Span is a view into a string, array, or list.
-They are `ref struct` and may never be stored on the heap.
+They are `ref type` and may never be stored on the heap.
 Unlike in C#, a span can be used to pass data into an async function.

-Zurfur array syntax translates to directly Span (not to Array like C#).
+Array syntax translates to directly Span (not to Array like C#).
 The following definitions are identical:

     // The following definitions are identical: